Back to writing…last time I wrote I was quarantined at my parent’s house in Italy for another virus.

 Then I’m scared for myself too, I’m young, yes, but I’m afraid to be in the “at risk category” too, having had asthma when I was kid and still need an inhaler sometimes to breathe better.
 Please let me know if you know anything about this!

 In all this I’m really unsure of what to do now.
 Pretty much all the backpackers I’ve met have flown back to their home countries.
 Even the ones who were snubbing the virus only a few days ago.
 The ones who were laughing in my face when I was worried about all this already at the end of February.
-“It’s just a flu, why you’re so worried?” and now all their Instagram stories are the same “a picture of them in the airport or on a plane” accompanied by some half-ironic quote, like “Thank you Corona” or shits like that..
+“It’s just a flu, why are you so worried?” and now all their Instagram stories are the same “a picture of them in the airport or on a plane” accompanied by some half-ironic quote, like “Thank you Corona” or shits like that..

 All this experience reminds me a little of Brexit.
 With Brexit I realised the gravity of the situation before many others, not because I’m a genius, just because I was reading the news.
 And I remember 6-8 months before the vote going around very worried about Brexit and then many people were laughing at me, snubbing me that I was worrying too much.
 Saying “hahah it’s never gonna happen”.
 Well, I remember the day it happened, I think I’ve got something like 15 messages saying “oh man, you were right”.
 Fucking idiots.